 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

 The decision on when and where to travel, of course, is for you to make.
-But, let us share with you some information to make you more comfortable and confident when you visit our great city.
+Let us share with you some information to make you more comfortable and confident when you visit Pittsburgh.

 First, your health and safety are our top priority.
 Along with our business partners, we continue to adhere to the health practices recommended by the Centers for Disease Control and Prevention (CDC), such as mask wearing, frequent hand washing and maintaining distance (about six feet) from others when possible.
 We encourage you to follow these recommendations, too.